Our bodies respond to toxicity in foods

 We know that lectins are toxic proteins which also act as natural pesticides for the grains, protecting them from bacteria, fungi, insects, worms and rodents.
 However, most people not aware of the negative toxic effects of unprepared grains to their personal health.

 Optimize your life!
 Our Longevity e-Newsletter is designed to provide you with the accountability you need to make improvements in how you manage your time, energy and nutrition.
-Every two weeks, subscribers receive a short, new strategy.
-And, it’s free.
+About every ten days, subscribers receive a short new strategy.
+And, it's FREE.
 Sign-up at the bottom of this page.

 Grains, beans and legumes including soy are full of enzyme blockers and lectins.
 Potatoes contain not only enzyme blockers and lectins but also a group of toxins known as glycoalkaloids.
 This group of toxins are collectively known as anti-nutrients.